-Make your retirement contributions automatic each month and you’ll be able to grow your retirement savings without having to think about it.
+Make your retirement contributions automatic each month and you'll be able to grow your retirement savings without having to think about it.
 Ever.
-Or at least until you retire huh.
+Or at least until you retire.

 Are you going to out to eat every day?
 That could cost you thousands of dollars a year.
 Even if it's just a cup of coffee from Star Bucks.
 Also, try lowering your insurance premiums or your premium channel subscriptions.
 You can negotiate for lower rates, believe it or not!

 Did you get any extra money?
-(A raise at work, a winning lottery ticket, etc.) Don’t just spend it.
+A raise at work, a winning lottery ticket, unexpected gift?
+Don't just spend it.
 Save it instead.

 I know as well as you do that it can tempting to take your tax refund or salary bonus and splurge on designer fashions, a vacation or a car.
 But the question is, do you want to live better now or later when you retire?

 I know, who would think of doing such a thing?
 Age 62 is the earliest you can begin receiving Social Security benefits, but for each year you wait (until age 70), your monthly benefit will increase by the hundreds, adding up to several extra thousand dollars per year.